TallgeeseIV/NMSSeedMiner/readme.md

 ## Configuration Options

 On launch the application will warn you if you have not downloaded the nmssavetool *by Matthew Humphrey*, and will prompt you to automatically download and install it.
 This	application is required for new seed generation.
-[Visit his	GitHub](https://github.com/matthew-humphrey/nmssavetool/releases/tag/v2.0.1.6-beta-4) to download manually.
+Alternatively, you may [Visit his GitHub](https://github.com/matthew-humphrey/nmssavetool/releases/tag/v2.0.1.6-beta-4) to download manually.
 Simply extract the archive to the same directory as NMSSeedMiner_vX.X.exe, making sure to leave the nmssavetool .exe and components in their original folder, "nmssavetool-2.0.1.6-beta-4".

 - ***NMS Game Path:***